 Consequences when a Fair Work order is not complied with

-It is a criminal offence not to comply with an order by the Fair Work Commission.
+Did you know that it's a criminal offence not to comply with an order by the Fair Work Commission?

 Below are the actions an employee can take if an order has not been complied with.